syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ## Edit mode Searching based on TextMemberPath

-In edit mode, searching will be performed based on the `TextMemberPath` property while entering the text in selection box.
-If `TextMemberPath` is `null`, searching will not be take effect.
-Edit mode searching will not be performed based on `DisplayMemberPath` property.
+In edit mode, searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
+If `TextMemberPath` is set to `null`, searching will be disabled.
+Edit mode searching will not be performed based on the `DisplayMemberPath` property.

 {% tabs %}
 {% highlight xaml %}